canonical/prometheus-k8s-operator/CONTRIBUTING.md

 in doing so it obtains configuration data through its relations with other charms.
 The key design choice here was to ensure that the structure of this data exchanged closely mirrors the format of Prometheus' own configuration.
-This ensures that these relational data structures are at least as extensible as Prometheus' own configuration.
+This ensures that these relation data structures are at least as extensible as Prometheus' own configuration.
 Besides, these data structure would already be familiar to Prometheus domain experts.